mariobox/mariosanchez.org-metalsmith/src/now.md

 To help me in my coding journey I enrolled in [Treehouse](http://teamtreehouse.com), which I have found immensely helpful.

-My current focus is learning JavaScript Classes and other features of JS ES6.
+My current focus is learning JavaScript in depth.
+I am currently focusing on ReactJS.

-I am also testing an analog organization and scheduling system called [BulletJournal](http://www.bulletjournal.com).
-I find it extremely user-friendly and easy to use; if I find that it works for me I will make it my default organization system in 2018.

-Other than that, I follow a daily morning stretching and strengthening routine complemented by gym sessions on weekends, and try not to miss any game of my favorite soccer team: Argentina's [River Plate](https://www.flickr.com/photos/mariobox/4447672631/in/album-72157623657717740/).
+Due to my focus on coding I am not reading that much these days.
+I'm planning on picking up Principles, by Ray Dalio, as soon as I find some time.

 <img src="/img/now.jpg" class="profile medium">